All the typography greats, in one place.

 International TypeFounders, Inc. produced the digital version of Jolly Roger, a typeface that Martin described to his friend Steve Jackaman as one of his most “original designs.”

 Alessandro Segalini is a designer from Piacenza, Italy.
-He currently teaches at Texas State University, is a typographer for Contra Mundum Press, and is the co-founder for ISType, a workshop series dedicated to promoting typographic literacy in Turkey.
+He currently teaches Art and Design at Binghamton University, is a typographer for Contra Mundum Press, and is the co-founder for ISType, a workshop series dedicated to promoting typographic literacy in Turkey.

 International TypeFounders, Inc. worked with Mr. Segalini to craft the Hemingway font family, which was inspired by the novel The Old Man and the Sea by Ernest Miller Hemingway.
 The typeface was selected for the UK Creative Review Type Annual in 2011, under the Display category.